pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

               private_key_pem: ((networking_poe_ssl_certs.private_key))
     ```

-    This example assumes the use of Credhub.
+    This example assumes the use of CredHub.

-    Credhub supports a `--type=certificate` credential type
+    CredHub supports a `--type=certificate` credential type
     which allows you to store a certificate and private key pair under a single name.
     The cert and key can be stored temporarily in local files
     or can be passed directly on the command line.